 When there is unconfessed sin it is like putting up the veil between the Holy of Holies and the Holy Place.
 It doesn't affect our salvation because the Holy Spirit is still there and He is the guarantee of our salvation.
 But, it does affect our fellowship or abiding and our availability and usefulness to the Holy Spirit so that He can produce His fruit through our lives.

-Use the video explanations to help guide you through the Temple presentation
+Use these three video explanations to help guide you through the Temple presentation

 Verses Related to the Temple Analogy